pi-star-2025/pi_star/rock_candy.md

 The third eye is the top hack to speed this up.

-...
+##

-In particular, it's true the belly buton and third eye are perfect repricocals.
+In particular, it's true the belly buton and third eye are perfect reciprocals.
 The third eye is like a moon rock (crater), and the belly button can look perfectly inside of it.

 Moon craters are all 8/5 gamified challenges, to solve the most important deferred 3 challenges.